iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 ### Unmap

-Sometimes it becomes necessary to 'undo' a connector run and an extreme step of deleting an imodel and starting over is not practical because the imodel contains the content of multiple connectors for example and a more surgical approach is warranted.  **shouldUnmapSource** is an job argument (i.e. this.jobArgs.shouldUnmapSource) that can be passed to the Connector Runner and it will call the connectors **unmapSource** method.
+Sometimes it becomes necessary to 'undo' a connector run and an extreme step of deleting an imodel and starting over is not practical because, for example, the imodel contains the content of multiple connectors and a more surgical approach is warranted.  **shouldUnmapSource** is a job argument (i.e. this.jobArgs.shouldUnmapSource) that can be passed to the ConnectorRunner and it will call the connector's **unmapSource** method.

 ConnectorRunner calls the unmapSource method if argument is defined: